 The scone dough cut on parchment paper.

-This photo is from my Gluten Free Coconut Date Pecan Scones recipe on the blog.
-Next, we must make the maple glaze for these Gluten Free Bacon Scones.
+This photo of the wedge cut is from my Gluten Free Coconut Date Pecan Scones recipe on the blog.

 Top view of a gluten free maple bacon scone on a plate.
 A light green napkin is next to the plate.